 HOW TO WELD WITH A MIG WELDER

-Welding with gas can look difficult, so we’ll make it easy by breaking it down step by step.
+Welding with gas can look difficult, so lets make it easy by breaking it down step by step.

 CHOOSING YOUR WELDER

-We bought an Eastwood MP140i multi-purpose welder because it can do flux core, MIG, TIG, and stick welding.
+We recommend a multi-purpose welder because you’ll be able to transition between flux core, MIG, TIG, or stick welding.

-We picked up our MP140i on a Black Friday special, for $500.
-It comes with everything you need to start MIG welding except for welding gas.
-You could go with something less expensive, like a flux welder, but flux runs hotter.
-If you plan to weld automotive sheet metal, flux is possible but more difficult.
+You could go with something less expensive like a flux welder, but flux will run much hotter.
+If you plan to weld automotive sheet metal, flux is possible but also more difficult.
 Flux will also result in more splatter, leading to additional work.

 WHERE CAN I FIND WELDING GAS?

-The first thing you're going to need is welding gas.
+The first thing you're going to need for your MIG welder is welding gas.
 The MIG calls for using 75% argon and 25% CO2 welding gas.
 The easiest way to find welding gas is to open Google or Apple Maps, type "welding gas" and see what comes up.

 Here are some options near you that might carry welding gas.

 We ended up purchasing a 40 CF size cylinder from Airgas.
-They had much larger sizes, but since we won't be welding every day, 40 CF is fine.
+They had much larger sizes, but since we won't be welding every day, 40 CF should be fine.

 While you’re at it buy a welding cart too.
-You can pick one up from Eastwood.com using our 10% off discount code of BUILD10 during checkout.
+You can pick one up from Eastwood.com using our 10% off discount code of THEBUILD10 during checkout.

 HOW TO SETUP A WELDER

-First, you need to hook up the gas and regulator.
-The Eastwood MP140i or MIG 90 with MIG upgrades includes a regulator.
+FIRST, you need to hook up the gas and regulator.
+Some welders like the Eastwood MP140i includes a regulator.
 The regulator is required to adjust the pressure of the gas as it flows from the cylinder through the welder and out of the stinger.

 The regulator attaches by screwing it into the gas cylinder.
 All the gas attachments are made to seal without any pipe sealing or threading, so DON’T use any.